Stable super-resolution limit and smallest singular value of restricted Fourier matrices: Introduction

 \subsection{Outline}

 The remainder of this paper is organized as follows.
-Section \ref{sec:sr} includes our main results on the minimum singular value of Vandermonde matrices and the min-max error.
-It also describes our general approach for deriving these estimates and contains several essential propositions.
-We also include numerical experiments highlighting the accuracy of our estimates.
-Section \ref{sec:music} fully explains the MUSIC algorithm, and it includes new stability results for MUSIC in the super-resolution regime.
-We include numerical simulations, and they validate our theoretical results.
+Since this paper encapsulates three main topics, we present each in its own section and related work is located in the last subsection.
+Our estimates for $\sigma_{\min}(\Phi)$ and proof strategy are contained in Section \ref{sec:sr} and the min-max error under sparsity constraints is studied in Section \ref{sec:minmax}.
+Numerical experiments are included highlighting their accuracy.
+Section \ref{sec:music} explains the MUSIC algorithm, and includes a new sensitivity analysis of the noise-space correlation function under the clumps model.
+Numerical simulations are provided to validate our theoretical analysis on MUSIC.
 Appendices \ref{sec:proofs}, \ref{sec:props}, and \ref{sec:lemmas} contains the proofs for all the theorems, propositions, and lemmas, respectively.